 The AI Sustainability Center was established in 2018 to create a world-leading multidisciplinary hub to address the scaling of AI in broader ethical and societal contexts.

-Founding partners from industry include Atomico, Bonnier, Cirio, Microsoft, and Telia Company.
-The initiative has attracted some of the top minds in academia focused on AI, coming from KTH, Karolinska Institutet, Lund, Umeå, and Linköping universities, as well as public agencies like Skatteverket, the Swedish tax authority.
+Partners from industry include Telia Company, Metricstream, Cirio and JobAgent.
+The initiative has attracted some of the top minds in academia focused on AI, coming from the Royal Institute of Technology, Karolinska Institutet, Lund University, Chalmers University, Umeå University, and Linköping University, as well as public agencies like the Swedish Tax Authority, the Swedish Public Employment Service, the City of Stockholm, and the City of Malmö.

 The partners are united around a common belief that it is better to navigate together than alone.
-The goal is to be leaders in setting frameworks that put humanity at the core.
+Our goal is to be leaders in setting frameworks that put humanity at the core.
+We offer a methodology and framework for purpose-driven technology.

 The center intends to focus on mitigating risks as well as facilitating the realization of the vast gains to organizations, society and individuals by acting proactively.
 It will provide an opportunity for members not only to avoid future pitfalls, but also to gain a competitive edge by learning to use Al in a sustainable way.

-Anna is co-founder to the AI Sustainability Center.
-She is one of Sweden’s leading experts on the effect of digitalization on organizations, society, and the economy, with advisory roles in academia, government, the digital start-up scene, and large organizations focusing on Artificial Intelligence and Ethics – including the Minister of Digitalization.Full bio
+Anna is one of Sweden’s leading experts on the effect of digitalization on organizations, society, and the economy.
+She recently had the role as Chief and Digital Economist at Swedbank and has spent 10 years working for the Swedish government.
+She has been affiliated to the Royal Institute of Technology, and has had advisory roles in government, the digital start-up scene, and large organizations focusing on Artificial Intelligence and Ethics – including the Minister of Digitalization.Read Anna's full bio

 Our vision is a new and just approach to AI that considers both positive and negative impacts on people and society, as well as commercial benefits or efficiency gains.
 We call it Sustainable AI.